bachmateus/rn-files-creator/README.md

 # rn-files-creator
 [![Version](https://img.shields.io/npm/v/@bachmateus/rn-files-creator.svg)](https://www.npmjs.com/package/@bachmateus/rn-files-creator)

-`rn-files-creator` make easier to create new React Native components files.
+`rn-files-creator` make it easier to create new React Native components files.
 It provides a basic file structure for your components with StyleSheet or StyledComponent.

 ![](logo.png)

 # CAUTION
-This project is stil on development due to DO NOT use it on a production project.
+DO NOT use this project in a production project due to it still being under development

 # How to install
 You can install via npm: